Why Warehouse Accidents Are Around The Corner From Today

 2. UNPROTECTED BOUNDARIES

-Failure to protect equipment, property and personnel, using physical markers and barriers, leaves them exposed to worst case scenarios, particularly when pedestrian and vehicle traffic is bent on doing everything it takes to keep up with production.
-So, to mitigate any potential damage from traffic accidents, onsite premises should always be surrounded by safety and collision hardware made to absorb impacts, helping you steer clear of serious injuries and downtime, occasioned from the need to repair or replace equipment property deemed critical to facility operations.
+Failure to protect warehouse property, equipment, and personnel, using physical markers and barriers, leaves them exposed to worst case scenarios.
+This is especially true when vehicle and pedestrian traffic is bent on doing everything it takes to keep up with productivity demands.
+So, to mitigate any potential damage from traffic accidents, onsite premises should always be surrounded by safety and collision hardware made to absorb impacts, as this will help you steer clear of serious injuries and downtime from the need to repair or replace equipment property deemed critical to facility operations.

 3. DAMAGE-PRONE HARDWARE

-If it’s a good practice to employ traffic markers and barriers to curtail collision impacts in busy work zones, it’s an even better practice to rely on equipment hardware that doesn’t damage in the first place when struck by moving objects.
-Unfortunately, this isn’t the case with rolling steel and sectional doors that weren’t made to take a hit, requiring serious maintenance in case of emergency, without any guarantees the same thing won’t end up happening again, which only leads to exorbitant service costs, and quite a bit of downtime to show for it, for something you no longer have to put up with.
+If it’s a good practice to employ traffic markers and barriers to curtail collision impacts in busy warehouses, it’s an even better practice to rely on equipment hardware that doesn’t damage in the first place when struck by moving objects.
+Unfortunately, this isn’t the case with rolling steel and sectional doors that weren’t made to take a hit, since they require serious maintenance in case of emergency.
+Also, they don’t guarantee the same thing from happening again, which only leads to exorbitant service costs, and quite a bit of downtime, for something you no longer have to put up with.